sanliuk/DropRain-Unity-Shader-Wet-VFX/README.md

+#It works with HDRP and both for URP
 ## What I've done:

 So Basically I mad three different ways to make the same fx and I called the object  in the scene with the same name: